The Kuldip Gill Writing Fellowship

 - keeps office hours two days a week for consultation with members of the University and Fraser Valley community

-- participates in two readings at the university, and offers two writing workshops open to those associated with the university as well as the community at large
+- participates in two readings or workshops at the university, open to those associated with the university as well as the community at large

-- visits classes in creative writing and literature to offer guest lectures, but does not augment department teaching staff
+- visits classes in creative writing and literature, as well as other disciplines as invited, but does not augment department teaching staff

 Writer in Residence Committee

 The Writer in Residence Committee has been established by the English Department to work in consultation with the resident writer to design and coordinate his or her schedule of duties and activities.
-Committee members include Andrea MacPherson, Trevor Carolan, John Carroll, Helene Littmann, Rajnish Dhawan, and Michelle Superle.
+Committee members include Andrea MacPherson, Trevor Carolan, Rajnish Dhawan, Michelle Superle, and Helene Littmann.

 Past Writers in Residence